 While all of this was going on, my father had opened Family Kickboxing in Sudbury, and he was running it as a pastime.
 After seeing him dabble in it for 3 years, I decided to come into the picture, and by the end of that 4th year I had more than doubled sales.

-In year 5, with my relentless hard work, we double again and had to expand our location.
+In year 5, with my relentless hard work, we doubled again and had to expand our location.

-At the end of year 5, he sold me the company and I ran it full time, doubling the student base again, and expanding the location an additional two times.
+At the end of year 5, he sold me the company and I ran it full time, doubling the student base again, and expanding the location two additional times.

-I then sold that business, dabbled in a few other small enterprises before going back to my calling – building businesses.
+I then sold that business and dabbled in a few other small enterprises before going back to my calling—building businesses.

-Just like in the weight loss industry, where I could take someone who’s just about giving up on themselves and completely transform their lives, I was able to take business clients who were at the end of their ropes, stuck, feeling the pressures of payroll and financial demands, and lead them to victory.
+Just like in the weight loss industry, where I could take someone who was just about giving up on themselves and completely transform their life, I was able to take business clients who were at the end of their ropes, stuck, feeling the pressures of payroll and financial demands, and lead them to victory.